zencart/square_payments_for_zencart/README.md

 ## Creating an App inside your Square account
 1. Login at https://connect.squareup.com/apps to view the apps you've connected to your account.
 2. Click to create a New Application for your Zen Cart store to access.
 Give it a name, such as "Webstore", and click Create at the bottom of the page.
+3. You may be prompted to allow a multi-location upgrade to your account's API configuration.
+Proceed.
 4. You will now be given access to some credentials.
 (If you already have a custom app and are trying to re-use it, you may need to revoke its token and regenerate one.)
 5. Click on the OAuth tab.
 In the "**Redirect URL**" field, enter `https://your_store_url.com/square_handler.php` and click Save at the bottom.
 (Ensure the URL you enter points to the correct directory (or subdirectory) on your server.)
 6. Now click the "Show Secret" button, and copy the Application Secret.
 You will need it in your store Admin.